Hamza-Qatash/Social-Media-Dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Social Media Dashboard with dark/light theme.
-(HTML,  CSS,  JS) Languages. full responsive page with nice hover effects.
+(HTML,  SCSS,  JS) Languages. full responsive page with nice hover effects.

 <!-- CONTACT -->